 Due to the private nature of the condition, and the fact that sexual tastes vary from couple to couple, defining whether premature ejaculation (PE) is present can be troublesome.
 It is a normal and frequent occurrence between some heterosexual couples, for the male partner to ejaculate before the female partner has reached the point of climax.

 However, if the male partner consistently climaxes within two minutes of penetration commencing during sex, then this might be safely described as premature ejaculation.
 Although it doesn’t sound serious, early ejaculation can be problematic in a relationship and lead to feelings of sexual dissatisfaction.
 This can in turn develop into feelings of tension between couples.

 Premature ejaculation falls into two categories: primary and secondary.
 The possible causes of a particular case can vary, depending on which category the case falls in.

 Primary premature ejaculation is that which has been consistently present from an early age, also referred to as ‘lifelong’ PE.
-This may be present in an individual due to psychological factors, such as early conditioning; whereby a person trains themselves from a young age to ejaculate quickly during masturbation, in order to evade being caught.
+Some believe this may be present in an individual due to psychological factors, such as early conditioning; whereby a person trains themselves from a young age to ejaculate quickly during masturbation, in order to evade being caught.
 Another psychological factor may be a person’s upbringing or one’s perception of sexual activity.

 Secondary PE is usually ‘acquired’, and develops during a person’s adult life.
 It may be the result of an illness such as a prostate condition, or high blood pressure, or again it may be psychological.
 When a man enters into a new sexual relationship, for example, emotional pressure to perform may make them more likely to ejaculate prematurely.
 Stress or distracting influences, unrelated to the act of sex, may also be causes.